 Non-Workforce and Leisure (not part of certificate program)

 No action is needed from students to take advantage of this funding.
 Please note these funds will not apply to any current or past outstanding tuition and fee charges.
 A refund will be credited to student's account for the full award amount if you qualify.
 All students eligible on February 15, 2022, will be processed.
 Please allow 3 to 4 weeks for refund processing after the credit appears on the student's account.
 To receive a refund faster, students can sign up for electronic refunds at my.lonestar.edu.
 Under the Financial Account tile select Make Payments and then Electronic Refunds.

 Payment Due Date

-The payment due date for Fall 2021 is August 21.
+The payment due date for Spring 2022 is January 8th.
 Balances should be paid in full by 11:00 PM, so student's courses are not dropped.
 If students are unable to pay their balance in full or do not have anticipated financial aid, students can enroll in a payment plan to prevent courses from being dropped.
 For more information on payment plans please visit www.lonestar.edu/payment-plan.htm